Joan II, Countess of Auvergne: Life

 Joan was born around 1378 to John II, Count of Auvergne and Boulogne and his wife Aliénor de Comminges.
-Joan's grandfather, John I, had been an uncle of Queen Joanna of France, a previous heiress to Auvergne and Boulogne; John inherited the counties when his great-nephew, Joanna's son from a previous marriage, Philip of Burgundy, died without issue.
-Joan's mother was a descendant of Peter II of Courtenay, Emperor of Constantinople, who in turn descended from Louis VI of France.
+Joan's grandfather, John I, had been an uncle of Queen Joan of France, a previous heiress to Auvergne and Boulogne; John inherited the counties when his great-nephew, Joan's son, Duke Philip I of Burgundy, died without issue.
+Joan II's mother was a descendant of Peter II of Courtenay, the Latin emperor of Constantinople, who in turn descended from Louis VI of France.

 In 1389, Joan was married to John, Duke of Berry, a son of John II of France, whose wife had died in the previous year.
 They had no children.

 Role in Bal des Ardents

 At the age of fifteen, Joan was present at the infamous Bal des Ardents given by Queen Isabeau, wife of the Duke of Berry's nephew King Charles, on 28 January 1393.
 During this, the King and five nobles dressed up as wildmen, clad "in costumes of linen cloth sewn onto their bodies and soaked in resinous wax or pitch to hold a covering of frazzled hemp," and proceeded to dance about chained together.
 At length, the King became separated from the others, and made his way to the Duchess, who jokingly refused to let him wander off again until he told her his name.
 When Charles' brother, Louis of Orléans, accidentally set the other dancers on fire, Joan swathed the King in her skirts, protecting him from the flames and saving his life.